Are Women Culturally Monogamous?

 When I read women’s studies literature, women are often advised to have sex more the way men do: have fun without guilt.

 Yet men’s studies, which comes from a feminist perspective, often advises men to have sex more the way women do it.
 Don’t follow the 4 F’s: Find ‘em, Feel ‘em, F- ‘em, and Forget ‘em.
 Do not use women as a means of gaining a notch on your belt.
 Have sex in a context of love and care.

 What do you think?
 How would you describe women’s ways and men’s ways of having sex?
 What are the positives and negatives of each approach?
 Is one way better than the other?
 Is there an optimal in-between?
 Do men and women tend to have different views on this issue?

 I’m interested in exploring the matter.
 I’d like to year your thoughts, too.

-Posted on December 22, 2010, in feminism, gender, men, psychology, race/ethnicity, sex, sexism, women and tagged American Indian, culture, feminism, gender, hooking up, men, monogamy, Native American, open marriage, polygamy, sex, sexual repression, swingers, Tahitians, women.
+Posted on December 22, 2010, in feminism, gender, men, psychology, race/ethnicity, sex and sexuality, sexism, women and tagged American Indian, culture, feminism, gender, hooking up, men, monogamy, Native American, open marriage, polygamy, sex and sexuality, sexual repression, swingers, Tahitians, women.
 Bookmark the permalink.
-2 Comments.
+12 Comments.